10 Superfoods to Eat While Pregnant

 Eggs are another great alternative to add protein to your diet.
 Did you know that eggs contain choline, which is helpful for baby’s brain development?
 Eat your favorite type of egg in the morning for breakfast (make sure they are fully cooked), or add hard-boiled eggs into your snacking regime or topped on a salad.

-With these 10 super-food alternatives, not only will you stay full throughout the day, you’ll also be doing wonders for both you and your unborn baby’s health!
+With these 10 super-food alternatives, not only will you stay full throughout the day, you’ll also be doing wonders for both you and your baby’s health!

 Products in this Article